favoriteshub/api/README.md

 # install dependencies
 npm i

-# rename .env.example into .env and change the variables
+# copy and rename .env.example into .env and change the variables if needed

-# run your MongoDB server

 # for development
+docker-compose up #terminal 1
-npm run dev
+npm run dev #terminal 2

 # for production
 npm start